What are the limitations of New Box View and any workarounds available?

 This page details those limitations and known workarounds.
 It is being updated as issues are resolved, which is thankfully happening fairly quickly.

-Unable to download work with annotations on it
+Students and staff are unable to download work with annotations on it

 Currently, there is no good workaround for this, which affects staff and students.
 The only possible workaround is making a screencast of the document, during which you could display each of the feedback points made in the paper.
 Obviously this wouldn't be printable but would allow students to keep a record of the feedback, though this is far from ideal.
 If you wish external examiners to have access to work with annotations on it, we recommend creating a smart view in the Grade Centre of the students they should have access to.
+Given the high number of requests for this functionality across all institutions using Blackboard, we anticipate this feature being added, though cannot provide a timeline yet.

 Staff are unable to edit comments that they make